Researching global development

 Vocational relevance

 Research skills are valued in many careers in global development and related fields.
-In addition to research-focused roles, understanding research processes and outputs is important in making, implementing and evaluating policy and in planning, managing and implementing protects in a wide range of fields.
-The skills you’ll learn in this module and experience of conducting independent research are also essential for students who wish to pursue further postgraduate research.
+In addition to research-focused roles, understanding research processes and outputs is important in making, implementing and evaluating policy and planning, managing and implementing projects in a wide range of fields.
+The skills you’ll learn in this module and the experience of conducting independent research are also essential for students who wish to pursue further postgraduate research.

 Qualifications